arthropods text index | photo index

 Family Limulidae

 Where seen?
-This is the smaller of our horseshoe crabs and it is sometimes encountered in our undisturbed mangroves and areas near such mangroves.
+This is the smaller of our horseshoe crabs.
+It is sometimes encountered in our northern shores, in mudflats, mangroves and shores nearby.

 Using its tail to flip over to the right side